bryanregal/AVDatahack_TwitterSentimentAnalysis/README.md

 The main goal is to utilize NLP and ML to identify the tweets which are hate tweets and which are not.
 For the complete competition details, see: https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/

 ###### 1. Data Preparation
-Without getting too much into the details, the following are the steps I've used to prepare the data for sentiment analysis:
+Without getting too much into the details, following are the steps I've used to prepare the data for sentiment analysis:

   1.1 Data Cleaning -- split tokens by white space, removal of tokens which are not encoded in ascii format, removal of punctuations from each token, removal of non-alphanumeric tokens, removal of digits from each token, removal of known stop words, removal of tokens that have a character length ≤ 1 or ≥  30, and word stemming via Porter stemmer